Artists who forgave the betrayal and continued the romance

 A more recent scandal with several episodes was the betrayal of Tristan Thompson to Khloé Kardashian.
 The first occasion happened when the influencer was still pregnant with the couple’s first child, True.
 Images of Tristan cheating began to circulate on the internet, but they decided to stay together to create the little one.

 The second episode was the athlete’s enduring betrayal with family friend Jordyn Woods.
-After that, the two went back and forth, while sharing custody of their daughter.
+After that, the two were between comings and goings, while sharing custody of their daughter.
 In the midst of a climate of reconciliation in early 2022, the reality show “The Kardashians” revealed that Tristan had a child with another woman while he was with Khlóe.

 Separated since February 2022, the couple are expecting their second child together, who was conceived in November 2021 via surrogacy.
 This was a month before Maralee Nichols gave birth to a baby that was later confirmed to be Tristan’s third child.